 Similarly, the Berlin Philharmonic has a free-for-30-days “digital concert hall.”

 The Metropolitan Opera streams one encore presentation nightly (on demand for 23 hours) and has many more operas available on demand through a subscription plan or on a pay-per-show basis.

 There are also a bunch of free music services – see, CNET’s “The best free stuff while you’re stuck at home.”

-In addition, lists of virtual concerts and other options have been compiled by several websites.
-Here are two options:
+In addition, other lists of virtual concerts and options have been compiled by several websites.
+Here are a few: